Listen to the Article

 If you are a WordPress user, this might come really handy if you want to access the root folder on your server or other files of WordPress.

-Any hosting service you opt gives you the access to your server using FTP login and password and for most of the people who are using a VPS or Shared hosting, they have a useful user interface to access the server and it’s mostly cPanel.
+Any hosting service you opt gives you access to your server using FTP login and password and for most of the people who are using a VPS or Shared hosting, they have a useful user interface to access the server and it’s mostly cPanel.

-So there are two methods you can access the files and folders on your server, one is by going to the cPanel and the other one is by logging into to the server using FTP client.
+So there are two methods you can access the files and folders on your server, one is by going to the cPanel and the other one is by logging into the server using FTP client.

 Both the methods require you to do some extra steps in order to log in to your server and access the files and folders.